IndianCoder29/IndianCoder29/README.md

 </p-->

 <h2>Hey there! 👋</h2>
-I'm IndianCoder29, an aspiring Engineer in Software Development based in Pune, India.
+I'm IndianCoder29, an aspiring Engineer in Software Development based in somewhere, India.

-<h2>OBJECTIVE 🚀</h2>

-Enthusiastic and dedicated Computer Science graduate seeking an entry-level position to apply my technical skills and problem-solving abilities.
-Eager to contribute to a dynamic team and drive innovation in a forward-thinking organization.

 <h2>SKILLS 💻</h2>